-There is excellent natural light and gorgeous views of the river and Parque das Nacoes, as well as appropriate artificial lighting.
+There are excellent natural light and gorgeous views of the river and Parque das Nacoes, as well as appropriate artificial lighting.

 Coworkers on daily passes use high tables – for me, the laptop would end up at a height similar as if I’d have put it on a stand.
 The chairs are also bar high and fairly comfortable, but not as much as the office type of chairs in the regular lower desks.
 Those desks can also be used if free, and in both cases, you have access to great WIFI and plenty of plug-points.

 There’s a lounge with couches and video-game consoles, and a small pantry to eat what you bring or what you get from the F&B cart that visits the offices twice a day.
 Downstairs, there are plenty of places you can go to for coffee or food, as well as a shopping mall just 3 minutes away walking.

 IDEIAhub is a space for those whose productivity gets fueled in an organized and contemporary environment.